-“You’re brave,” Arugal said, smiling at us.
-“You face the will of Arthas.
+“You’re brave,” Arugan said, smiling at us.
+“You face the will of Keaira.
 You will lose.”

-“You can’t stop me,” Arugal replied.
+“You can’t stop me,” Arugan said, looking bored.
 He held up his hand and a dark bolt of magic sliced through my regalia and my arm exploded in pain.
-I ignored it, instead throwing a fire blast right back at him.
-Unfortunately, it passed through through his spectral form.
+“The problem is your blood is flowing through your veins, foul mortal.
+I am not concerned about this crude physical body.”

 “You got him?”
 I asked.

 “Temporarily,” Christine replied.
-“He’s far stronger than I realized.”
+“He’s stronger than I realized.”

-I reached into my robe and pulled out a small mana crystal that I had made the night before.
-I wasn’t certain how powerful Arugal was, but I couldn’t believe that Arthas would have given the old archmage too much power of his own.
-Thus, running on luck alone, I energized the mana crystal and shoved it through Christine’s shield.
-When it came into contact with Arugal’s dark energy, it started to vibrate wildly.
-I pulled my hand back out and put up my own mana shield around Christine’s.
+I reached into my robe and pulled out a small power crystal that I had made the night before.
+I had been practicing the craft ever since Marjan had taught me the ancient method of forming and empowering the crystals.
+This one was far too small to be a weapon in its own right, but I had another option.
+I wasn’t certain how powerful Arugan was, but I couldn’t believe that Ayla would have given him too much power of his own.
+Thus, running on luck alone, I energized the power crystal just enough to start a power pull, then shoved it through Christine’s shield.
+When it came into contact with Arugan’s dark energy, it started to vibrate wildly.
+I pulled my hand back out and put up my own magical barrier around Christine’s.